rrastgoufard/opengl_jellyfish/readme.txt

 bright!
 Some colors look garish together, but others are really pleasing.

-This needs python 2, pyopengl, numpy, and pillow.
+This needs python 3, pyopengl, numpy, and pillow.
+All dependencies can be gotten using pipenv.

+Additionally, this needs freeGLUT.
+Use your system's package manager for that.

 You need a mouse and keyboard if you want to interact with it.
 There are two states,